Cybersecurity

 7 ways to strengthen your cybersecurity posture right now

 Looking for the best ways to harden your physical security systems?
-Check out the top 7 tools that can help you enhance your cybersecurity today.
+Check out the top seven tools that can help you enhance your cybersecurity today.

-By 2025, global cybersecurity spending will reach $458.9 billion.
-Recent research in the physical security industry supports this momentum—this year alone, 43% of organizations are looking to invest in cybersecurity-related tools to improve their physical security environment.
+By 2026, global cybersecurity spending will reach $522 billion.
+Recent research in the physical security industry reflects this momentum.
+This year alone, 37% of organizations are planning to launch new cybersecurity projects.

-And it’s no surprise why.
-Every year, cyberattacks are becoming more frequent and sophisticated than before.
+It’s no surprise why.
+Every year, cyberattacks are becoming more frequent and sophisticated.
 Since November 2021, the United States Cybersecurity and Infrastructure Security Agency (CISA) has been updating its Known Exploited Vulnerabilities Catalog.
-There are over 900 entries so far.
+There are over 1,500 entries so far.

 Enhance your password management